sava9ecode/django_todo2/README.md

 # Quick start

 To start this app follow the instructions below:
-Don't forget to clone the repo and activate venv.
+1. Clone the repo.
+2. Activate venv.
+3. Create file .env and fill it out like .env.template
+4. Run commands:
 ```
 pip install -r requirements.txt
 python manage.py migrate
 python manage.py runserver
 ```
+5. Register your account or log in with GitHub.
-Add some tasks with the admin panel, enjoy the app.
+6. Add some tasks with the UI, enjoy the app.